Percy Clarey: State politics and ACTU presidency

 In 1937, Clarey was elected to the Victorian Legislative Council, a position he held until 1949.
-He was minister of labour and public health during 1943 and minister of labour and employment from 1945-47 under the premiership of John Cain.
+He was minister of labour and public health during 1943 and minister of labour and employment from 1945 to 1947 under the premiership of John Cain.
 He was criticised for holding the positions of labour minister and President of the Australian Council of Trade Unions simultaneously.
 He married divorcee Florence Midiam Cater, née Knowles, on 21 August 1948.

 As ACTU president, Clarey formed a partnership with his eventual successor, secretary Albert Monk, and resisted the various attempts by the Communist Party of Australia to gain control of the trade unions.
 He conceded that the Communist Party had a right to exist, but was strenuously opposed to communism in the ALP.

 In 1948, Clarey publicly supported the White Australia policy following criticism from the World Council of Churches.
 He said that allowing non-white immigration would introduce racial tension similar to South Africa and United States and lower the national standard of living, as "Australia does not desire the colored peoples of the world to be brought into this country to be hewers of wood and drawers of water".

 Federal politics

 In 1949, Clarey transferred to the federal House of Representatives, winning the seat of Bendigo by only 152 votes.
 He was defeated for the deputy leadership in 1951 by Arthur Calwell, losing by nine votes on the third ballot and outpolling veterans Eddie Ward and Allan Fraser.
 He was mentioned as a possible successor to the troubled H.V.
 Evatt as parliamentary leader.
 Although associated with the right wing of the ALP, Clarey always kept to the party line.
 He had consistently cordial dealings with Robert Menzies.

 Sometimes accused of being a "bosses' man" and a "strike breaker" by union opponents, Clarey was nevertheless a supporter of the Indonesians against Dutch colonialism.

 In 1955 he called for the term "white Australia" to be removed from the ALP platform, instead being replaced with the term like "restricted immigration".
 Clarey visited Israel in the 1950s and subsequently "spoke up on behalf of Israel on many issues" in parliament.
 He was obituarised in the Australian Jewish News as "a friend of the Jewish community over a period of many years".
 In 1954, Clarey was sent to New York City as Australia's delegate to the United Nations General Assembly.
 He also visited China in 1957.

 Clarey died on 17 May 1960 in Oakleigh, Victoria.
 He had been ill since a bout of pneumonia in February 1960.
 He was survived by the sons of his first marriage.
 He was given a state funeral before being cremated with Methodist forms.
-His brother, Arthur Clarey, was the member for Melbourne in the Victorian Legislative Assembly from 1955–72.
+His brother, Arthur Clarey, was the member for Melbourne in the Victorian Legislative Assembly from 1955 to 1972.